poole/hyde/docs/8.0.0-beta.9/advanced.md

   If you made changes to any of these after enabling offline support, you must force an update by bumping the `cache_version` number in the config file.

 Assets
 : *These are presumed to be immutable.* In other words, every file is cached indefinitely.
-E.g.: If you want to update an image after enabling offline support, add the image to `assets` under a different name and change the link in the content!
-Alternatively, you can bump the `cache_version`, but this will remove all the other cached files from the asset cache.
+E.g.: If you want to update an image after enabling offline support, add the image under a different name and change the link in the content.
+Alternatively, you can bump the `cache_version`, but this will remove all other cached files from the asset cache.

 Content
-: The content cache exploits the fact that content can't change between builds, so that it can be stored for offline use until you upload a new build.
-For now, the entire content cache is discarded every time you publish a new post (future versions could cache them based on last modified dates, but that has)
+: The content cache exploits the fact that your content can't change between builds, so that it can be stored for offline use until you upload a new build.
+For now, the entire content cache is discarded every time you publish new content (future versions could cache them based on last modified dates).

 Other things to note are that the implementation will always cache the pages listed under `legal`, as well as the `404.html` page, which will be shown when the user is offline.